Coker alum, longtime Hartsville High coach Brad Boob tabbed as new A.D.

 “Twelve years ago, I graduated from Coker College and knew that Hartsville was a great town and great community,” Boob said at his introductory news conference.
 “I was able to get into coaching right away with (Hartsville High baseball) coach (Tony) Gainey, and from that moment on, I knew I wanted to call Hartsville home for as long as I possibly could.”

-Those were not just hollow words as the Charlotte, N.C., native hasn’t left Hartsville since becoming a social studies teacher and an assistant coach in 2009.
+Those were not just hollow words, as the Charlotte native hasn’t left Hartsville since becoming a social studies teacher and an assistant coach in 2009.
 He started out at Hartsville Middle before making the trip up the road to Hartsville High in 2011.

 He’s been a mainstay ever since – working not only with the baseball team but the football team as well, which he joined as an assistant in 2011.

-“I truly respect Brad for his drive, and we are excited to have him at the helm of our athletics department,” HHS Principal Corey Lewis said.
+“I truly respect Brad for his drive, and we are excited to have him at the helm of our athletics department,” Hartsville High Principal Corey Lewis said.
 “I know he will do all that he can to create an environment that allows our students and our coaches to thrive.”

-Most recently, Boob has spent the last three years working as the assistant A.D. for the Red Foxes.
+Most recently, Boob has spent the past three years working as the assistant A.D. for the Red Foxes.
 His past two years serving alongside Harley were especially impactful, he said.

 “He has shown me everything he possibly can about the A.D. role,” Boob said.
 “Making me a part of all the meetings, making me a part of all the decisions and just constantly giving me endless advice.